hernantz/blog/content/its-the-competition-stupid.md

 proper context, hypotesis and facts.

-So now I don't simply praise freedom per se, but freedom to explore different ideas, freedom as a framework for decision making, that on purpose or as a consequence, increases the chances of prosperity for our society, as a whole, in the long run.
+So now I don't simply praise freedom per se, but freedom to explore different ideas, freedom as a framework for decision making, that on purpose or as an unintended consequence, increases the chances of prosperity for our society, as a whole, in the long run.

 ## ...And justice for all